 To answer these kinds of questions, you first need to think about how you intend to use the electronic sewing machine.
 How often will you be using it?
 What jobs is it likely to be doing on the most regular basis?
 What is your budget?

+You also need to consider the type of needle you buy to go with the machine, whether this is a universal needle, a ballpoint needle, or an embroidery needle.
 Consider how large the bed is (the flat surface that you will lean on), is it big enough to fit the fabric you want to work with?

+Finally, look for added features like laser sights, foot pedals, LED displays for easier interfacing, and safety features like jam-prevention.
 The number of different stitches is also important and you want to make sure that the device comes with the stitches you need.
 Some machines will also come with sewing patterns pre-loaded!

-With that in mind, here are the 7 best electronic sewing machines for your consideration.
+With that in mind, here are the best electronic sewing machines for your consideration.